 - Requires an HTTPS connection to the API server.

 - Verified by the API server against a trusted certificate authority bundle.

 - The API server creates and distributes certificates to controllers to authenticate themselves.

-Any request with an invalid access token or an invalid certificate is rejected by the authentication layer with a
+Any request with an invalid access token or an invalid certificate is rejected by the authentication layer with a 401 error.

 If no access token or certificate is presented, the authentication layer assigns the